-By now, you’ve received your schedule by email (if you haven’t, contact email@example.com) and may have heard from your Orientation Leader (OL).
+By now, you’ve received your schedule by email (if you haven’t, contact email@example.com) and you may have also heard from your Orientation Leader (OL).
 If you haven’t heard from your OL yet, you will soon.

 Transfer students: You may feel like you’ve already had the “intro to university” experience.
 However, Imagine UBC is still for you!
-Your orientation group is specially designed for you to meet other transfer students and leaders from your program.
+Your orientation group is specifically designed for you to meet other transfer students and leaders from your program.

 Even if you’re not new to this whole post-secondary thing, your first few days of classes will be less daunting if you see some familiar faces.
 Plus, you don’t want to miss the Main Event!

 Imagine UBC happens rain or shine and, knowing Vancouver, it’s always a good idea to carry an umbrella.
 You might also want to bring a hat and a sweater because, yes, the weather is that unpredictable.

 You’ll be exploring campus for a big part of the day, so wear shoes that you can walk in.
 All.
 Day.
 Long.

 Come dressed in your faculty colour!
 This will make it easier for you to find other people in your group—and you’ll start feeling proud to belong in your faculty!

 You’ll get a free lunch at Imagine UBC, but bring snacks and a refillable water bottle to keep you going throughout the day.